-If a staff member makes a disclosure to another staff member or QUT officer (including a Council member), the disclosure should be referred immediately to the Vice-President (Administration) and Registrar for management under this policy (except as set out in B/8.3.9 below).
+If a staff member makes a disclosure to another staff member or QUT officer (including a Council member), the disclosure should be referred immediately to the Vice-President (Administration) and University Registrar for management under this policy (except as set out in B/8.3.9 below).

 The Public Interest Disclosure Act protects certain disclosures made to some external Queensland government agencies.
 QUT will fully cooperate with an external agency that is authorised by the Act to investigate a disclosure.